ouhibyann/Big-Data-Project-1/README.md

 I added some .csv file of communities after some computing done, as a result anybody with a graph vizualisation tool - I used Gephi for this project - can watch these.
 I also added some .SVG so you can have a look of the communities'Graphs if you don't have any vizualisation tool.

+# UPDATE 26/03 : I'm unable to push the remaining code, however you can see the results of some communities graph in "Graphs" folder